Prowlo — Reddit marketing tool for SaaSProwlo

 Mid-size subreddits (10,000 to 100,000 members)

 This is the sweet spot for most SaaS engagement strategies.
 The community is large enough to generate meaningful exposure but small enough that genuine participation is noticed and valued.
 Moderation is typically a mix of automated rules and active human review.
 Building relationships with moderators — through consistent, high-quality contributions — can provide a real advantage.
+Communities like r/SaaS, r/startups, and r/Entrepreneur sit in this range and are where many B2B teams find their best opportunities.

 Large subreddits (100,000 to 1,000,000 members)

 At this scale, moderation is heavily automated out of necessity.
 Moderator teams may process hundreds of flagged items per day, so they rely on AutoModerator to handle the bulk of filtering.
 Rules tend to be strict and broadly applied.
 False positives are common — genuinely helpful comments sometimes get caught in filters designed to stop spam.
+Communities like r/technology and r/personalfinance exemplify this level of scrutiny.

 Mega subreddits (over 1,000,000 members)